 During sleep, our bodies go into repair and restore mode.
 Getting enough shut-eye is necessary for repairing cells, regulating hormones, and many other body processes.

-Sleep is important for the regulation of hormones involved in ovulation and reproduction (leptin, progesterone, estrogen, luteinizing hormone, and follicle-stimulating hormone).
+Sleep is important for regulating hormones involved in ovulation and reproduction (leptin, progesterone, estrogen, luteinizing hormone, and follicle-stimulating hormone).
 Sleep deprivation can disrupt your hormonal balance, resulting in irregular menstruation and ovulation.
 This may mean it takes you longer to conceive.

 Aim to sleep 7-9 hours per night, most nights of the week.